gparent/ansible-role-dhcp/README.md

 ### Specify PXEBoot server

 Setting the variable `dhcp_pxeboot_server`, will redirect PXE clients to the specified PXEBoot server in order to boot over the network.
 The specified server should have boot images on the expected locations.
-Use e.g. [bertvv.pxeserver](https://galaxy.ansible.com/bertvv/pxeserver) to configure it.

 ### Custom Includes